 Families will be assigned to one of three or four time slots for arrival between 8:00 a.m. and 9:00 a.m. once cohorts have been determined.
 Arrival will function largely as usual, with parents pulling up to the double doors in front of the building.
 Children will remain in their cars for staff to complete their health screening prior to being admitted into the building (see Staff and Student Health Screening Guidelines).
-Children and their younger siblings will also arrive and dismiss with their elementary sibling through the double doors at the front of the building as usual.
+Younger siblings will arrive and dismiss with their elementary sibling through the double doors at the front of the building as usual.
 Upon entering the building, children will go immediately to their classroom or designated gym space to change their shoes.
 Once their shoes are changed, they will immediately wash their hands before beginning their morning work cycle.